-FOINT OF CONTACT FOR QUESTIONS OR INFO

-If you have questions regarding this decision and/or the appeal

-process you may contact:

-DISTRICT ENGINEER

-Attn: Mark D. Frazier

-Chief, Regulatory Branch

-U.S. Army Engineer District, Kansas City

-601 Federal Building, Room 402

-Kansas City, MO 64106-2824

-Telephone: 816-389-3990

-(Use this address for submittals to the District Engineer)

-If you wish to submit an appeal or have questions regarding the appeal process you may contact: DIVISION ENGINEER

-ATTN: Melinda M. Witgenstein Regulatory Appeals Review Officer U.S. Army Corps of Engineers P.O.
-Box 2870

-Portland, OR 97208-2870 Telephone: 503-808-3888

-RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Engineers personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
-You will be provided a 15 day notice of any site investigation, and will have the opportunity to participate in all site investigations.
+POINT OF CONTACT FOR QUESTIONS OR INFORMATION: If you have questions regarding this decision and/or the appeal process you may contact: DISTRICT ENGINEER Attn: Mark D. Frazier Chief, Regulatory Branch U.S. Army Engineer District, Kansas City 601 Federal Building, Room 402 Kansas City, MO 64106-2824 Telephone: 816-389-3990 (Use this address for submittals to the District Engineer) If you wish to submit an appeal or have questions regarding the appeal process you may contact: DIVISION ENGINEER ATTN: Melinda M. Witgenstein Regulatory Appeals Review Officer U.S. Army Corps of Engineers P.O.
+Box 2870 Portland, OR 97208-2870 Telephone: 503-808-3888 RIGHT OF ENTRY: Your signature below grants the right of entry to conduct investigations of the project site during the course of the apper investigation, and will have the opportunity to participate in all site in al process.
+You will be provided a 15 day notice of any site

-investigation, and will have the opportunity to particip ate in all site investigations.

-Date: Telephone number:

-Signature of appellant or agent.
+Date: Telephone number: Signature of appellant or agent. =8.0